Elon Musk rage quits gaming livestream after players relentlessly troll him

 Elon Musk rage quits gaming livestream after players troll him relentlessly: ‘You ruined the country’

-Musk sat stony-faced and largely silent while he was bombarded with insults from Path of Exile 2 players - with one even pretending to be Ashley St. Claire
+Musk sat stony-faced and largely silent while he was bombarded with insults as he played video games

 Elon Musk’s gaming livestream abruptly ended after he was mercilessly trolled by other players in the comments.

-Musk went live as part of an “airborne continuity test” for his Starlink satellite system as he recorded himself playing Path of Exile 2 on his private over the weekend.
+Musk went live as part of an “airborne continuity test” for his Starlink satellite system as he recorded himself playing Path of Exile 2 on his private jet.

-Musk remained stony-faced and largely speechless for about 90 minutes as he received a tirade of death threats, jabs at his appearance and slights over his government-slashing agenda through DOGE before he finally claimed he “lost connection.”
+Musk remained stony-faced and largely speechless for about 90 minutes as he received a tirade of death threats, jabs at his appearance and slights over his government-slashing agenda through the Department of Government Efficiency before he finally claimed he “lost connection.”

-“You have no real friends and will die alone,” wrote one gamer under the tag @Elon_is_a_pedophile.
+“You have no real friends and will die alone,” wrote one gamer.

-“You ruined the country just like you ruined all your marriages,” added another gamer dubbed @Elon_Musk_is_pathetic.
+“You ruined the country just like you ruined all your marriages,” added another gamer added.

 Musk broke his silence when a gamer said he was “dumb and ugly” and said his electric vehicle company Tesla was “falling apart.”

-At one point, Musk listened to So Heavy I Fell Through the Earth, the 2020 hit by his ex-partner and mother of three of his 13 children, Grimes.
+At one point, Musk listened to So Heavy I Fell Through the Earth, the 2020 hit by Grimes, his ex-partner and mother of three of his 14 children.

 “I have no other means of contacting you so I bought PoE2 early access just for this.
 Please pay your child support.
 Thank you Elon,” they added.